CX-Box/cxbox-doc/docs/widget/fields/field/fileUpload/fileUpload.md

 `FileUpload` is a component that allows to view and attach single file

-Peculiarities:
+!!! info

-1) The file is stored in the file storage until the save button is clicked.
+    * When a file is selected, it is stored in the storage system immediately, which then generates a unique "file ID".
+When the save button is clicked, only this "file ID" is sent to the backend

-2) Modified file be saving how new file.
+    * If a new file is selected, it will be saved as a new file in storage.
+Previous file remains untouched (e.g. one is free to implement custom deletion logic)

 ## Basics
 ### How does it look?